printf - write formatted output

-Note that this printf utility, like the XSH specification printf() function on which it is based, makes no special provision for dealing with multi-byte characters when using the %c conversion specification or when a precision is specified in a %b or %s conversion specification.
+Note that this printf utility, like the printf() function defined in the System Interfaces volume of POSIX.1-2008 on which it is based, makes no special provision for dealing with multi-byte characters when using the %c conversion specification or when a precision is specified in a %b or %s conversion specification.
 Applications should be extremely cautious using either of these features when there are multi-byte characters in the character set.

-Field widths and precisions cannot be specified as "*" since the "*" can be replaced directly in the format operand using shell variable substitution.
+No provision is made in this volume of POSIX.1-2008 which allows field widths and precisions to be specified as '*' since the '*' can be replaced directly in the format operand using shell variable substitution.
 Implementations can also provide this feature as an extension if they so choose.

 If an argument cannot be parsed correctly for the corresponding conversion specification, the printf utility is required to report an error.
-Thus, overflow and extraneous characters at the end of an argument being used for a numeric conversion are to be reported as errors.
+Thus, overflow and extraneous characters at the end of an argument being used for a numeric conversion shall be reported as errors.

 The printf utility is required to notify the user when conversion errors are detected while producing numeric output; thus, the following results would be expected on an implementation with 32-bit twos-complement integers when %d is specified as the format operand: